adispen/gcp-secrets-in-cf/blog.md

 Now you have a function that securely accesses your secrets via Secret Manager without having to mount any external volumes or use any external tooling, all while being managed through Terraform!

+## Required APIs
+Be sure to enable the following in your desired project in order to use the features described in this blog.
+* Cloud Build API
+* Cloud Functions API
+* Cloud Logging API
+* Cloud Pub/Sub API
+* Secret Manager API

 ## Links and References
 * [This blog as a repository, with code samples](https://github.com/adispen/gcp-secrets-in-cf)